The Split Quarter Square Triangle Quilt Block is a variation of the Quarter Square Triangle, which is also referred to as the Hour Glass quilt block.

 - Mark the diagonal on the wrong side of the third fabric.
 Layer it on top of the pieced square with the the marked line 90 degrees from the stitched seam on the half square triangles.

-- Sew 1/4" on both sides of the marked line, just as before.
+- Sew 1/4" on both sides of the line, just as before.
 Cut along the marked line.

 - Press and you have split quarter triangle quilt blocks!
 Note: these are two sets of blocks - they are not all the same!
-Note how the rows have the quarter square sides reversed?
+Note how the rows have the quarter square sides reversed.
 This will make a difference in some quilt blocks!
 You might need to double the number of Split Quarter Square Triangle Quilt Blocks you make. as I did here Use them in another piece, or on the back!

 Notes